 – where the employer, firm, service provider or educational authority complies with the disability standards under the Disability Discrimination Act 1992 (Cth) or a determination made under section 160B of the Building Act 1993 (Vic), or

-– in the case of employment or firms, where the person could not or cannot adequately perform the genuine and reasonable requirements of the employment even after the adjustments are made, or
+– in the case of employment and firms, where the person can not adequately perform the genuine and reasonable requirements of employment even after adjustments are made, or

 – in the case of an educational authority or service provider, where the person could not participate in, or continue to participate in, or derive any substantial benefit from the educational program or service even after the adjustments are made;

 • an accommodation provider cannot refuse to provide accommodation to a person with a disability because that person has an assistance dog;

 • a landlord must allow a person with a disability to make reasonable alterations to the accommodation to meet their special needs, provided certain conditions are met (including that the tenant pays for the alterations, they do not require alterations to other people’s property, they agree to restore the accommodation to its previous condition when leaving, and that it is reasonably practicable to do so);

 • an owners corporation must allow a person with a disability to make reasonable alterations to common property to meet their special needs, provided a number of conditions are met (including that they pay for the alterations themselves, they do not require alterations to other people’s lots, the alterations do not adversely affect other people’s interests, and they agree to restore the common property to its previous condition before vacating their lot).